 ChildNet has embraced quality as a core tenet of the agency.
-ChildNet invested in Six Sigma training to ensure everyone has a working knowledge of continuous quality improvement.
-Six Sigma is a business management and Quality Initiative strategy that originated in the U.S. manufacturing industry.
+ChildNet invested in Six Sigma training to ensure the agency has working knowledge of continuous guality improvement.
+Six Sigma is a business management and quality initiative strategy that originated in the U.S. manufacturing industry.
 It seeks to improve efficiency by identifying and removing the causes of defects (errors) and minimizing variability in manufacturing and business processes.
-In Broward, several supervisors, managers and directors have achieved yellow and green belt certification in Six Sigma and lead improvement projects under the supervision of ChildNet's certified black belt staff member.
-These project workgroups present progress and results at workgroups and the Operation meetings for a much larger audience.
-The Operations meetings are held regularly to monitor progress on meeting DCF's performance expectations. motivate staff members at all levels, and provide meaningful recommendations to improve performance when needed.
+In Broward, several supervisors, managers and directors have achieved yellow and green belt certification in Six Sigma and have the ability to lead improvement projects under the supervision of ChildNet's certified black belt staff member.
+These project workgroups present progress and results at workgroups and the Operation meetings for a much larger The Operations meetings are held regularly to monitor progress on meeting DCF's audience. performance expectations, motivate staff members at all levels, and provide meaningful recommendations to improve performance when needed.
+The meeting provides a space to encourage and promote inter-departmental response to challenges in the systems in each county.
 ChildNet embraces both DMAIC (an acronym for Define, Measure, Analyze, Improve and Control) and Plan-Do-Check-Act (known as the PDCA cycle) for continual improvement within the agency.
-ChildNet also embraces Lean.
+ChildNet also embraces the use of Lean.
 Lean alleviates overburden and inconsistency in processes by eliminating waste, redundancy, and unnecessary effort.
 Emphasis is on developing efficient systems that involve whole groups or clusters of related processes.
 ChildNet uses DMAIC for Lean Six Sigma projects and PDCA for smaller, quicker projects for improving performance.
 Six Sigma relies on the ability to obtain data on process and outcome measures.
 A CQI initiative using Six Sigma adheres to five principles: